Santorini, Greece

 High Season (June to September)

-The best time to visit Santorini is during the summer months when the weather is warm and the island is bustling with activity.
-However, this is also the peak tourist season, so it can be crowded, and prices for accommodation and activities are higher.
+The ideal time to take a trip to Santorini is in the bright season when the weather is pleasant and the island is in full swing with several different activities.
+Nevertheless, this can also be a high tourist season, so it is possible that guests will look crowded, and the prices of the accommodations and activities are also higher.

 Shoulder Season (April to May, October to November)